Search query language

 Optional fields:

-This query also returns resources that have the capitalized version of the value (Search Query Expression
+The following exact query searches for resources with the key = KEY101.
+This query also returns resources that have the lowercased version of the value (key101) since the caseInsensitiveparameter is set totrue.

 fullText